penraru/zumi/doc/Protocol: SD Card Image Versioning.md

 Insert the SD Card you want to clone into your computer

-Type `diskutil list`in Terminal and locate your SD Card using the NAME and SIZE columns
+Type `diskutil list` in Terminal and locate your SD Card using the NAME and SIZE columns

-Type `sudo dd if=/dev/diskX of=~/Desktop/raspberrypi.dmg` to create a dmg file.
+Type `sudo dd if=/dev/diskX of=~/Desktop/[FILENAME]` to create an iso file.
 The X should be replaced by the disk number of the SD Card that can be located on the far left

 Example filename: `linkyh0s0.iso`